Handlebar - Nitto Bosco

 Here’s how you decide which variant, if any:

-If you are a woman or city rider, go for the cromo 55 or alu 52.
+If you're a smaller person, go for the cromo 55 or alu 52.
 It’s wide enough and fits between parked cars and traffic with 3cm more clearance than the 58cm.
 The 55 is only 1.5cm narrower per side.
 Sounds like a little, but it’s more than half an inch, and that’s big enough for something to hurt.
 Besides, the 1.5cm narrower per side is noticeable.
 A narrower bar slows steering, a wider one speeds it up, and the diff btw 55 and 58 is noticeable, but not enough to make one good and the other bad.

-If you’re a guy or an open roads and trails rider, get the 58.
-The extra width is something you might not notice if all we had was the 55, but since we have the 58, go for it—-if you’re a trails-riding, open road-ridin’ guy.
+If you're broader in the shoulders, or a trails rider, get the 58.
+The extra width is something you might not notice if all we had was the 55, but since we have the 58, go for it—-if you’re a trails-riding, open road-ridin’ person.

 Get the aluminum 58 if you are tempted to ask the weight difference.
 Get the 55 CrMo if you don’t care about the few-ounces weight difference, and want o save a few $ or so.